|priscilla ross-fox (#46605584)|

-Several others & myself have been doing research on our Lake Co. family connections.
-It's been quite an adventure & a lot of fun in spite of some frustrations & setbacks.
+Several others & myself did research on our Lake Co. family connections.
+It was quite an adventure & a lot of fun in spite of some frustrations & setbacks.
 Many thanks go to Sue C. Had she not been so diligent I'd not have found many of my ancestors.

-Thanks to Kathy for contributing obits and other information to a number of the memorials I've added.
+Thanks to Kathy (and now others) for contributing obits and other information to a number of the memorials I've added.
 Typing theses obits takes time and is very much appreciated.

-And thank you to all of you who have transferred and/or taken photos of many of my ancestors.
-Your work in locating these old stones is much appreciated by myself and others.
+And thank you to all of you who have transferred and/or taken photos of many of my ancestors (including Journeyman).
+Your work in locating these old stones is much appreciated by myself and many others.

 Also, when leaving me a message here it would help if you could leave a link from the top of the page to the grave in question...thanks a bunch from an old lady!